 - 24. Reporting Expenditures.
-The state must report all demonstration expenditures claimed under the authority of title XIX of the Act each quarter on separate forms CMS-64.9 WAIVER and/or 64.9P WAIVER, identified by the demonstration project number assigned by CMS (11-W-00331/3).
+The state must report all demonstration expenditures claimed under the authority of title XIX of the Act each quarter on separate forms CMS-64.9 WAIVER and/or 64.9P WAIVER, identified by the demonstration project number assigned by CMS (11-W-00331/3), or on form 64 Narr.
 Separate reports must be submitted by MEG (identified by Waiver Name) and Demonstration Year (identified by the two-digit project number extension).
+Given the administrative complexity of reporting and the anticipated limited duration of this demonstration, the State will report expenditures on an actual or estimated basis, as specified in Table 1.
 Unless specified otherwise, expenditures must be reported by demonstration year according to date of payment.
 All MEGs that must be reported are identified below in the MEG Detail for Expenditure Reporting table. - a.
 Cost Settlements.
 The state will report any cost settlements attributable to the demonstration on the appropriate prior period adjustment schedules (form CMS-64.9P WAIVER) for the summary sheet line 10b, in lieu of lines 9 or 10c.
 For any cost settlement not attributable to this demonstration, the adjustments should be reported as otherwise instructed in the State Medicaid Manual.
 Cost settlements must be reported by DY consistent with how the original expenditures were reported. - b.
 Administrative Costs.
 The state will separately track and report additional administrative costs that are directly attributable to the demonstration.
 All administrative costs must be identified on the forms CMS-64.10 WAIVER and/or 64.10P WAIVER. - c.
 Financial Reporting Specifications Manual.
-The state will create and maintain a Specifications Manual that describes in detail how the state will compile data on actual expenditures under the demonstration, including methods used to extract and compile data from the state's Medicaid Management Information System, eligibility system, and accounting systems for reporting on the CMS-64, consistent with the terms of the demonstration.
-The Financial Reporting_Specifications Manual must be made available to CMS on request.
+The state will create and maintain a Specifications Manual that describes in detail how the state will compile data on actual or estimated expenditures under the demonstration, including methods used to extract and compile data from the state's Medicaid Management Information System, eligibility system, and accounting systems for reporting on the CMS-64, or methods used to estimate the expenditures consistent with the terms of the demonstration.
+The Financial Reporting Specifications Manual must be made available to CMS on request.